Metric Convergence: Is the Tournament Becoming a Monoculture?

 Takeaways

 The metrics are converging.
 MMC-CORJ60 correlation rose from 0.35 to 0.55, and all primary metric pairs are trending upward.
-The scoring system increasingly measures one dimension of performance rather than four distinct qualities.
+The scoring system now shows a more correlated performance profile than it once did.

 Dispersion is compressing across the board.
 Cross-sectional spread dropped 35-40% on every primary metric.
 Models are producing more similar outputs, round after round.